ShohelAlMahmudDev/ShapeApplication/README.md

 ## Project Overview
 ### Purpose
 This WPF application allows users to interact with shapes on a canvas, enabling shape creation, movement, and customization through a graphical interface.
-The project demonstrates principles of OOP and SOLID design patterns.
+The project demonstrates principles of OOP and SOLID Principles.

 ### Features
 - Add shapes to a canvas (initial and random).